VujevicStipe/Agilo-internship-task/README.md

 ![mockup-img](./public/assets/Medusa_Mockup.png)

+## Hosting

+- **Website**: The website is hosted on Netlify at [https://startling-flan-0c74da.netlify.app/](https://startling-flan-0c74da.netlify.app/).
+- **JSON Server**: The JSON Server is hosted on Render at [https://agilowebshop-jsonserver.onrender.com/](https://agilowebshop-jsonserver.onrender.com/).

+## Note
+- If content is not loaded, please wait few seconds as the JSON server is hosted on Render and may have delays in responding.

 ## Most Challenging Implementation
 The most challenging part of the project was integrating and becoming used to Tailwind CSS.
 As it was my first time using Tailwind, I needed to educate myself on its approach to styling components and adapting to utility-first CSS methodology.